 Thus from the mid-1980s and until the end of the century, European integration policies of de-bordering were in focus.
 The European Community implemented the ideal of "borderless Europe" by enhancing internal movements and cross-border policies.
-For instance, in 1985, the goal of then president of the European Commission, Jacques Delors, was the completion of "borderless Europe" by means of the SEM (COM/85/0310), which also included introducing procedural change on the Community's decision-making process.
-The Single European Act in 1986 enlarged the use of qualified majority vote and thus ensured much market integration of goods in the 1990s.
-This was also due to the EU's new competition policy and powerful Competition Directorate that worked at preventing anti-competitive corporate behaviours across the Union.
-These successful policies were then followed in early 2000 with a liberalization of the service sector.
+For instance, in 1985, the goal of then president of the European Commission, management problems (Freedman 2018).
+This Jacques Delors, was the completion of "borderless reality led to further investments in the EU's neigh-Europe" by means of the SEM (COM/85/0310), bourhood policies (Barslund 2019). which also included introducing procedural change on the Community's decision-making process.
+However, the advent of the 2015 migration crisis The Single European Act in 1986 enlarged the use spurred a general Schengen crisis.
+Following of qualified majority vote and thus ensured much the uncontrolled massive inflow of migrants and market integration of goods in the 1990s.
+This was refugees into the EU, several member states also due to the EU's new competition policy and suspended the Schengen Agreement, which led to powerful Competition Directorate that worked at the impression that, due to the re-bordering which preventing anti-competitive corporate behaviours was taking place within the internal borders of the across the Union.
+These successful policies were EU, the ideal of 'borderlessness' had come to a historical end (European Parliament 2016). then followed in early 2000 with a liberalization of the service sector.